sven1977/ray/doc/source/rllib/rllib-rlmodule.rst

 .. include:: /_includes/rllib/new_api_stack.rst

 .. _rlmodule-guide:

 RL Modules
 ==========

-RLModule is a neural network container that implements three public methods each corresponding to a distinct phase in the reinforcement learning cycle:
+:py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` is the main neural network class in RLlib's new API stack and exposes three public methods, each corresponding to a distinct phase in the reinforcement learning cycle:
-:py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_inference` is used to compute actions during an evaluation phase (for example in production), often requiring greedy or less stochastic action selection.
 :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_exploration` handles the computation of actions during data collection
 (if the data is used for a succeeding training step), balancing exploration and exploitation.
+:py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_inference` is used to compute actions during evaluation (for example in production), often requiring greedy or less stochastic action selection.
 Finally, :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_train` manages the training phase, performing calculations required to compute losses, such as Q-values in a DQN model, value function predictions in a PG-style setup, or world-model predictions in model-based algorithms.